ntheile/SpaStack.NET/readme.md

 ```

-**7. That’s all, in very few lines of code and it’s simple, clean, maintainable and testable!**
+**7. That’s it!
+In very few lines of code you created an app that's simple, clean, maintainable and testable using best practice like MVC, MVVVM and AMD!**